FlippieCoetser/GitHub.Workflow/README.md

 cd C:\Data\
 ```

-4. Clone the repository using the `git clone` command follow by pasting the `url` you copied in step 3.
+4. Clone the repository using the `git clone` command, then paste the `URL` you copied in step 3.

 ```bash
 git clone https://github.com/FlippieCoetser/r.template.git
 ```

-5. After successfully cloning the repository a new directory will be created.
+5. a new directory will be created after successfully cloning the repository.
-   Change directory into the newly created directory and list the contents of the directory.
+   Change the directory into the newly created directory and list the contents in the directory.

 ```bash
 cd r.template